Pacific Fur Company: Overland Expedition

 As the leader of the expedition Hunt would make a number of decisions which were disastrous.
 The movement of Hunt's group has been described as "a company of traders forging westward in [a] haphazard fashion."
 He ordered the expedition to leave St. Louis just before the winter to reduce company expenses of supporting employees.
 The group departed on October 21, 1810 for Fort Osage.
 The expedition traveled 450 mile up the Missouri River before setting up winter camp on Nodaway Island, at the mouth of Nodaway River in Andrew County, Missouri, just north of St. Joseph.
 French-Canadian employees made frequent purchases from the company store during the idle season, especially those hired at Michilimackinac.
 Small items like blue beads, vermilion, brass rings, tobacco "carrots", small axes among others were used in transactions with Missouria neighboring the camp.

-On January 1811, Hunt sailed down the Missouri River to complete several pending transactions at St. Louis.
+In January 1811, Hunt sailed down the Missouri River to complete several pending transactions at St. Louis.
 It was during this time he recruited Pierre Dorion Jr., as he was the only qualified speaker of the Sioux languages in St. Louis at the time.
 Notably he was in debt to Manuel Lisa and the Missouri Fur Company (MFC), something that would lead to tensions between the fur companies later in the year.
 In the end Hunt was able to secure Dorion, on the condition that Marie and his two children be brought along as well.
 Once finalized, he took British naturalists John Bradbury and Thomas Nuttall with him to the Nodaway camp, as previously agreed upon.
 The party left St. Louis on 12 March and reached Fort Osage on the 8th of April.
 Early into the travel Dorion physically abused his wife and caused her to flee for a day.
 At the station Ramsay Crooks was waiting for them and the group recuperated for two days.
 The group left Fort Osage on the 10th of April and during the day Dorion "severely beat his squaw" as Marie desired to stay with newly made Osage acquaintances rather than continue with the expedition.
 The group reached the winter camp on the 17th.
 The overland group at this point amounted to almost sixty men, forty being French-Canadian voyageurs.